Skip to main content

 Pete Doucette

-Pete is the Director for the Earth Resources and Observation Science (EROS) Center in Sioux Falls, South Dakota.
+Pete is the Director of the Earth Resources and Observation Science (EROS) Center in Sioux Falls, South Dakota.
 EROS is part of the U.S. Geological Survey (USGS) in the U.S. Department of Interior (DOI).
-The USGS mission is to monitor, analyze, and predict current and evolving dynamics of complex human and natural Earth-system interactions and to deliver actionable information.

-The EROS mission is to develop and operate Landsat satellites, and provide land change science data to support our understanding of the changing Earth.
-The Sustainable Land Imaging collaboration between NASA and the Dept. of the Interior/USGS enables the long-term planning and development of a multi-decade spaceborne system that will provide users worldwide with high-quality, global, land-imaging measurements compatible with the existing record dating back to 1972.
+The EROS mission is to develop and operate Landsat satellites; manage national and global land remote sensing data from a variety of sensor types; and to conduct remote sensing research and development (R&D) to understand our changing planet.
+The Sustainable Land Imaging collaboration between NASA and DOI/USGS enables the long-term development of a spaceborne system that can provide users worldwide with high-quality observations that are compatible with the existing Landsat record dating back to 1972.